Linnea55/Cucumber-Tutorial/new-scenario-template/step3.md

 # Create Prime.java

-Now let's create some function on which we are going to run tests later.
-The function we will write is one that checks if the provided number is a prime or not.
+Now let's create a function that can be tested.
+The function we will write checks if the provided number is a prime or not.

 Enter the project directory in main:

 `cd src/main/java/cucumber/project`{{execute}}

-Create a java file called Prime.java:
+Create a Java file called Prime.java:

 `touch Prime.java`{{execute}}